Oklahoma City bombing: Casualties

-An estimated 646 people were inside the building when the bomb exploded.
+An estimated 650 people were inside the building when the bomb exploded.
 By the end of the day, 14 adults and six children were confirmed dead, and over 100 injured.
-The toll eventually reached 168 confirmed dead, not including an unmatched left leg that could have belonged to an unidentified 169th victim.
+The toll eventually reached 167 confirmed dead, not including an unmatched left leg that could have belonged to an unidentified 168th victim.
 Most of the deaths resulted from the collapse of the building, rather than the bomb blast itself.
-Those killed included 163 who were in the Alfred P. Murrah Federal Building, one person in the Athenian Building, one woman in a parking lot across the street, a man and woman in the Oklahoma Water Resources building and a rescue worker struck on the head by debris.
+Those killed included 163 who were in the Alfred P. Murrah Federal Building, one person in the Athenian Building, one woman in a parking lot across the street, and a man and woman in the Oklahoma Water Resources building.
+A rescue worker, Rebecca Anderson, was indirectly killed after the bombing, she was struck on the head by falling debris during rescue efforts, and is not counted in the direct death toll of the bombing.

 The victims ranged in age from three months to 73 years and included three pregnant women.
-Of the dead, 108 worked for the Federal government: Drug Enforcement Administration (5); Secret Service (6); Department of Housing and Urban Development (35); Department of Agriculture (7); Customs Office (2); Department of Transportation/Federal Highway (11); General Services Administration (2); and the Social Security Administration (40).
+Of the dead, 108 worked for the Federal government: Drug Enforcement Administration (5); Secret Service (6); Department of Housing and Urban Development (35); Department of Agriculture (7); Customs Office (2); Department of Transportation/Federal Highway Administration (11); General Services Administration (2); and the Social Security Administration (40).
 Eight of the federal government victims were federal law enforcement agents.
 Of those law enforcement agents, four were members of the U.S. Secret Service; two were members of the U.S. Customs Service; one was a member of the U.S. Drug Enforcement Administration and one was a member of the U.S. Department of Housing and Urban Development.
 Six of the victims were U.S. military personnel; two were members of the U.S. Army; two were members of the U.S. Air Force, and two were members of the U.S. Marine Corps.
 The victims also included 19 children, of whom 15 were in the America's Kids Day Care Center.
 The bodies of the 168 victims were identified at a temporary morgue set up at the scene.
 A team of 24 identified the victims using full-body X-rays, dental examinations, fingerprinting, blood tests, and DNA testing.
 More than 680 people were injured.
 The majority of the injuries were abrasions, severe burns, and bone fractures.

 McVeigh later acknowledged the casualties, saying, "I didn't define the rules of engagement in this conflict.
 The rules, if not written down, are defined by the aggressor.
 It was brutal, no holds barred.
 Women and kids were killed at Waco and Ruby Ridge.
 You put back in [the government's] faces exactly what they're giving out."
-He later stated "I wanted the government to hurt like the people of Waco and Ruby Ridge had."
+He later stated, "I wanted the government to hurt like the people of Waco and Ruby Ridge had."